 Looking after coastal places such as these presents a unique set of challenges.
 Plastic waste washes up daily on beaches, a threat to seabirds and other marine wildlife.
 High footfall on popular shoreline paths adds to erosion from wind, waves and rain, while rare habitats such as machair need careful monitoring.

-Keep our beaches clear from plastic pollution
+Keeping our beaches clear of plastic pollution

 Due to the sheer volume of plastic created and discarded in modern life, compounded by the force of the tides, wind and weather, beaches at Sandwood and Skye continually become littered with plastic bottles, nets, plastic ropes, and other waste.
 Eventually, larger items break down into microplastics, damaging to marine ecosystems and wildlife.

-Carry out repairs to coastal paths
+Carrying out repairs to coastal paths

 The 4km path from Blairmore car park is the main route for visitors to Sandwood Bay, while on Skye, a path runs for 5km from Elgol at the south of the peninsula along the coast to Camasunary.
-It's crucial to keep these popular paths in good condition, maintaining access while protecting the fragile plants, animals and soils, including areas of important peatland, from trampling and erosion.
+It's crucial to keep these popular paths in good condition, maintaining access while protecting the fragile plants, animals and soils, including important peatland, from trampling and erosion.
 Both these well-used paths are now in need of essential repairs.

-Protect fragile habitats
+Protecting fragile habitats for wildlife